srkvatsa/cs-4782-final-project/README.md

 [15] Wei Zhang and Jing Zhang.
 "TPCap: Unlocking zero-shot image captioning with trigger-augmented and multi-modal purification modules." arXiv preprint arXiv:2502.11024, 2025.

+[16] "Framing Image Description as a Ranking Task: Data, Models and Evaluation Metrics", Journal of Artifical Intellegence Research, Volume 47, pages 853-899 http://www.jair.org/papers/paper3994.html

+[17] Hannah Li, Sivaraman K S. "Show, Attend, and Tell Neural Image Caption Generation with Visual Attention".
+Slides

+[18] Halfling Wizard.
+(2021).
+"Show, Attend And Tell - Paper Explained."
+YouTube. https://www.youtube.com/watch?v=y1S3Ri7myMg

 ## Acknowledgements

 This project was completed as part of the Cornell CS4782: [Introduction to Deep Learning [SP25] course](https://www.cs.cornell.edu/courses/cs4782/2025sp/).
 We express our gratitude to the professors and course staff for compute allocations, as well as their sustained advising and feedback.

 We would also like to thank the authors of the original papers for their groundbreaking work in attention-based image captioning.
-Special thanks to [3Blue1Brown's video on attention mechanisms](https://www.youtube.com/watch?v=y1S3Ri7myMg) for providing an excellent intuitive explanation of the concept.

-We would like to wish our moms a happy Mother's Day!
+Most importantly, we would like to wish our moms a happy Mother's Day!